qkfang/legoai.web/blog/2025-03-08-frc-southern-cross-regional-robot-game.md

-FIRST Robotics Competition Southern Cross Regional today - my very first time volunteering at hashtag#FRC!
-It's the second day of the hashtag#REEFSCAPE season at Penrith Valley Regional Sports Centre, and I'm already in awe of the ⚡ energy, 🔧 innovation, and 🤝 teamwork on display.
+FIRST Robotics Competition Southern Cross Regional today - my very first time volunteering at FRC!
+It's the second day of the REEFSCAPE season at Penrith Valley Regional Sports Centre, and I'm already in awe of the ⚡ energy, 🔧 innovation, and 🤝 teamwork on display.

-hashtag#FRC is the ultimate sport for the mind ✨, where 40+ high school student teams take on real-world engineering challenges, designing and building industrial-sized robots from a kit of parts to compete in an intense, fast-paced game.
-But beyond the robots, it's about creativity, problem-solving, and teamwork, all guided by the spirit of hashtag#GraciousProfessionalism.
+FRC is the ultimate sport for the mind ✨, where 40+ high school student teams take on real-world engineering challenges, designing and building industrial-sized robots from a kit of parts to compete in an intense, fast-paced game.
+But beyond the robots, it's about creativity, problem-solving, and teamwork, all guided by the spirit of GraciousProfessionalism.

-This year's challenge, hashtag#REEFSCAPE 🌊, is all about using engineering to strengthen one of the ocean's most diverse habitats.
-It's inspiring to see young minds tackling big problems and shaping the future of hashtag#STEM.
+This year's challenge, REEFSCAPE 🌊, is all about using engineering to strengthen one of the ocean's most diverse habitats.
+It's inspiring to see young minds tackling big problems and shaping the future of STEM.

 It was a great pleasure to reconnect with old friends (Garry & Jack), see familiar faces, and make new connections!
 Exciting to witness teams like 'AI3' showcasing their AI-powered robot, an incredible display of innovation! 🤩🤖